Data-Driven Influence Functions for Optimization-Based Causal Inference: Proofs for

-\begin{proof}[Proof of \Cref{prop-infhorizonmdp}]
+\begin{proof}{Proof of \Cref{prop-general-LP}.}

+The proof applies the product rule to ``closed-form representations" of the functional via basic feasible solutions (and interprets these from the output).

-\textbf{Background on sensitivity analysis of linear programs to coefficient matrix perturbations.} Our proof strategy broadly follows from that of \cite{freund1985postoptimal}, which studies perturbations to linear programs of the constraint coefficient matrix.
+Our proof strategy broadly follows from that of \cite{freund1985postoptimal}, who studies perturbations to linear programs of the constraint coefficient matrix.
 However our perturbation is entrywise upon the transition probability (a conditional transition probability); hence nonlinear in $\eps$; we compute the entrywise matrix derivative directly using an alternative technique described in the proof of \citet[Thm.1 ]{freund1985postoptimal}.
 But, the overall argument for sensitivity analysis subject to left-hand-side perturbations based on active set identification is similar, so we recount the argument here as a preface.

 Namely, note that for $\eps$ small enough, the \textit{active basis} remains the same when solving with respect to unperturbed or perturbed distributions, $P_0$ or $P_\eps$.
-Consider the primal program in standard form, \cite{freund1985postoptimal} considers perturbations where $A^\eps=A+\epsilon G$.
-Letting $\beta$ denote an index vector for the optimal basis, note that by nondegeneracy and properties of the basic feasible solution for linear programming. \cite{freund1985postoptimal} notes that the derivative $d'(\eps) = - \overline{\pi} G\overline{x}$ (where $(\overline{\pi}, \overline{x})$ are the dual and primal optimal solutions, respectively) can be obtained from the well-known matrix inverse fact
+Consider the primal program in standard form, \cite{freund1985postoptimal} considers perturbations where $M^\eps=M+\epsilon G$.
+Letting $\beta$ denote an index vector for the optimal basis, note that by nondegeneracy and properties of the basic feasible solution for linear programming. \cite{freund1985postoptimal} notes that the derivative $d'(\eps) = - v Gu$ (where $(v, u)$ are the dual and primal optimal solutions, respectively) can be obtained from the well-known matrix identity:

-We simply compute $\frac{d M^{-1}(\eps)}{d \eps}$ for the perturbations to conditional probabilities, rather than linear perturbations restricted to the form $A+\eps G$, for a matrix $G$ independent of $\eps$.
+We simply compute $\frac{d M^{-1}(\eps)}{d \eps}$ for the perturbations to conditional probabilities, rather than linear perturbations restricted to the form $M+\eps G$, for a perturbation matrix $G$.